forj-oss/docs/dev/contribute.rst

 * Setup your sphinx environment on your PC: http://sphinx-doc.org/
 * Edit the doc
 * test it with "make html"
-* Open a pull request and interact with the core team
+* Open a pull request on github and interact with the core team
 * Once reviewed, the changes are merged by the core team in the Github repository
 * The documentation gets refreshed automatically thanks to a web hook